-The United States and the EU have imposed economic sanctions against companies in certain sectors of the Russian economy, including, but not limited to: financial services, energy, metals and mining, engineering, and defense and defense-related materials.
-These sanctions could impair the fund's ability to continue to invest in Russian issuers.
-For example, a fund may be prohibited from investing in securities issued by companies subject to such sanctions.
-In addition, retaliatory measures by the Russian government in response to such sanctions may result in a freeze of Russian assets held by the fund, thereby prohibiting the fund from selling or otherwise transacting in these investments.
+The Russian government may respond to these sanctions and others by freezing Russian assets held by the fund, thereby prohibiting the fund from selling or otherwise transacting in these investments.
 In such circumstances, the fund might be forced to liquidate non-restricted assets in order to satisfy shareholder redemptions.
 Such liquidation of fund assets might also result in the fund receiving substantially lower prices for its portfolio securities.